-Creating a Large Format Poster in PowerPoint 11
+Creating a Large Format Poster using PowerPoint 11

 A poster can be created on either a Mac or Windows computer; however, the final proofing and printing are done with a Mac machine.
 Please be aware that there are some incompatibilities between the Mac and Windows PowerPoint versions.